 Aside from the clearly corrupt and disproportionate number of foreclosures, the process Mnuchin used to facilitate these foreclosures was blatantly illegal.
 In a court deposition, Vice President of OneWest, Erica Sec, admitted to “robo-signing” nearly 750 per week, looking at each document for no more than 30 seconds and not signing them in the presence of a notary.
 She also admitted to being one of eight employees who followed this practice.

 To understand the corruption behind Mnuchin’s actions, it is important to contextualize his actions within his career.
-Mnuchin’s first job out of college was at Goldman Sachs, where his father was also conveniently a partner.
+Mnuchin’s first job out of college was at Goldman Sachs, where his father was a partner.
 The younger Mnuchin would become a partner as well, in 1994, when he also became head of the mortgage securities department.
 Mnuchin had worked with that department since starting at Goldman, selling mortgage-backed securities.
 Given the number of foreclosures Mnuchin oversaw during his time at OneWest and his extensive career in Goldman’s mortgage department, it is extremely likely that he profited off of foreclosures on homes that he helped mortgage.

-It is not just one particular event or wrongdoing that makes Mnuchin a criminal, but rather, it is the fact that he built his entire career and personal net worth off of corruption.
+It is not just one particular event or wrongdoing that makes Mnuchin a criminal, but rather, that he built his entire career and personal net worth off of corruption.
 And it is the consistent ruthlessness and disregard for the law with which Mnuchin and his bank acted that makes them deserving of prosecution.
 Mnuchin’s bank profited from over 16,000 foreclosures, depriving many people of their homes and ruining their lives.
 As the individual responsible for this systematic injustice, Mnuchin, much like many other white-collar criminals who frequently evade punishment, must be punished.

 A version of this article appeared in the Monday, Nov.
 12 print edition.